 I received an enquiry last month to photograph a vessel that is docking in Singapore for work.
 After liaising and quote were done.
-Date was set but was postponed due to unforeseen circumstances out in the water.
+The date was set but was postponed due to unforeseen circumstances out in the water.
 That was a time that i need to exercise my patient for the frequent changes.
-Finally it was finally confirmed one day before, and i was extremely excited to head down to the location.
+Finally, it was finally confirmed one day before, and i was extremely excited to head down to the location.

 Boarded the vessel, sign in at the entrance.
 Went up to the deck to meet the Captain and some of his crew members.
 I was assigned to a crew member from Egypt who was friendly and very professional.
 He will be the man guiding me.
 As i am new here, i asked the crew how are things doing, how old is the vessel (which was a new vessel), where are the good spots to capture some great images, to break the ice.
 Once communication was “set up”, we proceed up to “Monkey Island” to check out the view.

-Using a telephoto lenses to zoom into the grabs, the vessel has 3 cranes in total and all are operating in the same time non stop.
+Using a telephoto lens to zoom into the grabs, the vessel has 3 cranes in total and all are operating in the same time non stop.

-In my mind i already have a vision of getting 3 grabs in one frame, but i know it was not easy.
-As the cranes were moving at different speed but same direction.
+In my mind, i already have a vision of getting 3 grabs in one frame, but i know it was not easy.
+As the cranes were moving at different speeds but the same direction.
 I was shooting and observing, secretly pray to have the 3 grabs in my line of view.
 As i was about to move to another location after a long wait, the 3 grabs aligned!
 I managed to get 2 frames quickly.

-Next the crew asked me whether i want to shoot from the crane operating room?
+Next, the crew asked me whether i want to shoot from the crane operating room?
 I agreed immediately, knowing it will be sort of aerial images from the top, and i never been up there before.
 Of course with the supervision of the crew and port authority.
 Got my hand a little greasy during the vertical climb, no complain at all!
-But i should have bring my gloves next time!
-I went up and saw a operator operating the crane back and forth like a pro.
+But i should have brought my gloves next time!
+I went up and saw an operator operating the crane back and forth like a pro.
 I quickly capture some good shots from inside to outside.

-I make my way out from the operating room with the guys, i stopped and turned back again to make sure is there anymore possible angles to work at?
-I told the crews to wait a while while i get in a half kneeling position to stabilise myself while the crane was turning.
-This was one of the image i captured from the top, outside.
+I make my way out from the operating room with the guys, i stopped and turned back again to make sure is there any more possible angles to work at?
+I told the crews to wait a while i get in a half kneeling position to stabilise myself while the crane was turning.
+This was one of the images i captured from the top, outside.

-I was invited to a quick lunch on board by the crew before i left the vessel, said goodbye and thanks the crew member and Captain.
+I was invited to a quick lunch on board by the crew before i left the vessel, said goodbye and thanks to the crew member and Captain.
 As the earlier light was not in my favour for the entire vessel shot.
-This was the last time i can captured it on ground before am been escort out of the facility.
-I approached many angles and below is one of the image i did.
+This was the last time i can capture it on the ground before i am been escorted out of the facility.
+I approached many angles and below is one of the images i did.

 End of assignment.